 Below, you can see the breakdown of voting for the past year.
-In response to a suggestion, I’ve changed the format from a line graph to a bar chart, which should make things a bit clearer than the angular spaghetti-like mess which the line graph resembled!
-Time progresses from the top down, beginning with the August 2016 poll.
+Time progresses from the top down, beginning with the July 2017 poll.

 How confident are you about the Diamondbacks?